Off Broadway's 'Afterglow' Is A Steamy, Stripped Down Look At Gay Intimacy

 Though he’s mum on specifics, Gelman hopes that, like “Afterglow,” his next play will “create an experience that didn’t end when the lights came up” by stirring debate among audience members once again.

-“I think we got to the theater a lot of the time to escape our reality and be transported somewhere else for a couple of hours, and then we leave the theater and maybe we’ve had a great experience, but ultimately it doesn’t affect us,” he said.
+“I think we go to the theater a lot of the time to escape our reality and be transported somewhere else for a couple of hours, and then we leave the theater and maybe we’ve had a great experience, but ultimately it doesn’t affect us,” he said.
 “I want to continue to create art that makes us think, puts us in uncomfortable situations and forces us to have a difficult conversation, whatever that may be.”

-S. Asher Gelman’s “Afterglow” is now playing at the Loft at the Davenport Theatre through Sept.
+S. Asher Gelman’s “Afterglow” is now playing at The Loft at the Davenport Theatre in New York through Sept.
 16. Head here for more details.

 Catch the latest in queer culture by subscribing to the Queer Voices newsletter.